Eorl Crabtree: Club career

 Crabtree signed for Huddersfield on his 17th birthday and he made his début for the club in 2001.
 The following season he scored 25 tries in 37 league and cup appearances whilst playing at during Huddersfield's National League promotion season.
 His breakthrough year in Super League was 2004 where, under coach Jon Sharp, he established himself as a regular in Huddersfield's first team and developed a reputation as an imposing figure with his mix of size and athleticism.
 Crabtree played for Huddersfield in the 2006 Challenge Cup Final as a against St. Helens but the Giants lost 12–42.
 Crabtree had a superb 2009 campaign at Huddersfield.
 Having helped them to a third-place finish in the Super League, and to Wembley for the Challenge Cup final, Crabtree also impressed national coach Tony Smith who selected Eorl in the England squad for the 2009 Four Nations.
 At the end of the year, Crabtree signed a new long-term contract until the end of the 2015 season.

 Crabtree was an integral part of the Huddersfield team that finished top of Super League XVIII, and was one of four Huddersfield players selected in the Super League Dream Team that year.
 In April 2014, Crabtree made his 350th appearance for the Giants in a 33–14 win over Warrington in Super League XIX.
 With this appearance he is currently the 14th most capped Huddersfield club player ever.
 In 2015, he signed an extension to his contract taking him until the end of the 2017 season.
 On 3 September 2015, Crabtree made history and became the 10th most capped club player of the Huddersfield Giants.
-He also scored a rare try on his 400th appearance for the club.
+He also scored a try on his 400th appearance for the club.

 Crabtree announced his retirement as a player on 7 November 2016 to become an ambassador for Huddersfield.
 He also made regular appearances as a commentator and pundit for BBC Sport's rugby league coverage.
-In January 2024, Crabtree became the managing director of League 1 club the Midlands Hurricanes.
+In January 2024, Crabtree became the managing director of League 1 club the Midlands Hurricanes thus ending his long association with Huddersfield.